MicrosoftDocs/dataexplorer-docs/kusto/query/visualization-plotly.md

 ## Use a preprepared Plotly template

 In this method, a preprepared Plotly JSON for specific visualization can be reused by replacing the data objects with the required data to be rendered.
-The templates can be stored in a standard Azure Data Explorer table, and the data replacement logic can be packed in a stored function.
+The templates can be stored in a standard table in your query environment, and the data replacement logic can be packed in a stored function.

 Currently, the supported templates are: [plotly_anomaly_fl()](../functions-library/plotly-anomaly-fl.md) and [plotly_scatter3d_fl()](../functions-library/plotly-scatter3d-fl.md).
 Refer to these documents for syntax and usage.